gekatateam/neptunus/plugins/inputs/sql/README.md

       event_type = "type"

     # list of columns whose values will be saved for use in queries
-    # "first" - only values from first row in will be saved
+    # "first" - only values from first row will be saved
-    # "last" - only values from last row in will be saved
+    # "last" - only values from last row will be saved
     # "all" - all values will be saved, one slice per column
     #
-    # these settings are used in init and poll queries
+    # these settings are applied to init and poll queries
     # it is okay if query does not return configured column
     #
-    # keeped values can be used in queries using named params
+    # keeped values can be used in poll and done queries using named params
     # https://jmoiron.github.io/sqlx/#namedParams
     [inputs.sql.keep_values]
       first = []